 Poems about War

-The numerous conflicts of the twentieth century produced poets who sometimes chose to concentrate their writing on the horrifying effects of war on civilians.
+The numerous conflicts of the twentieth century produced poets, including those who served as soldiers in World War I, who turned their pens to documenting the tragic effects of war.
+Other poets have concentrated their writing on the horrifying impact of war on civilians.
 In Pablo Neruda’s famous poem about the Spanish Civil War, "I Explain a Few Things," he discards metaphor entirely to say: "in the streets the blood of the children / ran simply, like the blood of children."
 At the end of the poem he implores the reader to look at the devastating results of war:

 Come and see the blood in the streets,